-Summer is here!
-While stay-at-home orders have been lifted, many of us will continue to work from home, our backyards will act as camps and stay-cations will take on a whole new meaning.
-All of this adding up to more time at home and an increase in energy use, as fans and air conditioners will be working in overdrive to help keep cool.
+August is National extreme heat month.
+While vacations are returning, many of us are spending our summer at home with friends and family.
+Being home on these hot summer days can lead to an increase in energy use, as fans and air conditioners will be working in overdrive to help keep cool.
 The following tips can help you plan ahead and manage energy costs this summer:

 10 easy ways to stay cool, reduce energy use and control costs:

 1. Fire Up the Grill Cooking in the summer can require two big energy-consuming appliances to work at once -air conditioning and the oven – even more so if you have an electric oven.
 Cooking in the oven or on the stove uses energy and warms the house—making your air conditioning work harder.
 Try barbecuing outdoors to decrease your energy consumption.
 For further savings, dine al fresco.

 2. Fill Up the Fridge A full fridge keeps it from warming up too fast when the door is open.
 This means your fridge doesn’t have to work as hard to stay cool.

 3. Join the Fan Club Ceiling fans maximize air circulation.
 If you use air conditioning, a ceiling fan will allow you to raise the thermostat setting about 4°F with no reduction in comfort.